 Decision-making can be really stressful at times.
-For some, making decisons is second-nature; and for some making decisions can be so tough that it’s not only stressful, but it can get to the point of being dependent on someone else to make decisions for them.
+For some, making decisions is second-nature; and for some, making decisions can be so paralyzing that it’s not only stressful and frustrating, but it can get to the point of being completely dependent on others to make decisions for them.

 Issues with decision-making can become problematic in relationships with others, as well as with ourselves.
-We end up putting ourselves in a position of inferiority so someone else can “make the call” for us.
-At times our partners or friends can become frustrated because they end up feeling the burden to constantly make the decisions — even small decisions: what to have for dinner, where to go out for fun, where and when to meet up with friends, etc.
+It can become easy to put ourselves in a position of inferiority so someone else can “make the call” for us.
+At times, our partners or friends can become frustrated because they end up feeling the burden of constantly making the decisions — bigger and smaller decisions: what to have for dinner, where to go out for fun, where to live, where and when to meet up with friends, etc.

 1. Make a List…